 I really enjoyed the market there, however, I am not sure I’ll go back to eat there.
 Once again, we did not really plan this day trip and so did not have some good addresses in mind.
 For sure, next time I’ll search beforehand – but if you have good addresses, please share them!

 We hopped on the train back to Bratislava around 17.30, as we started to get tired, and also wanted to go back to Bratislava for one more walk.
-During this train ride back, we got plenty of time to talk about our day trip, and impressions on the city.
-As it was my first time in Austria, I was really impressed by the city and its architecture.
-However, just as many other European city, it is really touristy.
+During this train ride back, we got plenty of time to talk about our day trip and impressions on the city.
+As it was my first time in Austria, I was really impressed by the city… Its architecture and what an elegant city it is!
+However, just like many other European cities, it is really touristy.

-Before going there, we did not look too much at what to do, see or anything in Vienna.
-We went with the flow, and kept our eyes opened for any nice street, shop or area.
-Of course, we walked a lot but in my opinion this is the best way to see a city.
-My last thought on Vienna, is that, I really want to go back.
+Before going there, we did not look too much at what to do, see, or anything in Vienna.
+We went with the flow and kept our eyes open for any nice street, shop, or area.
+Of course, we walked a lot but in my opinion, this is the best way to see a city.
+My last thought on Vienna is that I really want to go back.
 Maybe for a weekend, or a few days, as we just scratched the surface during this day.
 This city gave me really good impressions and I am actually willing to discover more of Austria!

 ⇒ I hope you enjoyed this article and now have some new ideas on where to travel!
 Do you have any tips when traveling to Vienna?
 Do you also think that it’s the most elegant city in Europe?